 Monitoring of pollutants within the New Forest district has not shown an exceedance of the Air Quality Objectives at any monitoring location.
 Decreases in nitrogen dioxide concentrations are observed within the AQMA in Lyndhurst however the Council needs to be confident that the monitored levels can be maintained over the long term.
-For example, the 2008 Action Plan was updated in 2019 and should help to build confidence in the evidence to support revocation of the Lyndhurst AQMA within the next few years.
+For example, the 2008 Action Plan was updated in 2019 and should help to build confidence in the evidence to support revocation of the Lyndhurst AQMA in 2021.

 Further monitoring has been and will be installed within the District to assess pollutant levels when circumstances or issues arise.
 For example, additional monitoring was installed towards the end of 2017 and in 2018 to obtain information on the A35 in Totton as part of the Clean Air Zone work, along a Clean Walking Route to school in Lyndhurst and in additional locations in Ringwood.
-Additional monitoring will also be installed in the Emery Down area (just outside Lyndhurst) in 2020 to assess nitrogen dioxide concentrations on a known 'rat-run' avoiding Lyndhurst.
+Additional monitoring was installed in the Emery Down area (just outside Lyndhurst) in 2020 to assess nitrogen dioxide concentrations on a known 'rat-run' avoiding Lyndhurst, in Fordingbridge to gather background data ahead of a proposed new housing developments and in Lymington close to a relocated bus station.